Brihadisvara Temple: History

 A spectrum of tamil temple styles continued to develop from the fifth to the ninth century over the Chalukya era rule as evidenced in Aihole, Badami and Pattadakal, and then with the Pallava era as witnessed at Mamallapuram and other monuments.
 Thereafter, between 850 and 1280, Cholas emerged as the dominant dynasty.
 The early Chola period saw a greater emphasis on securing their geopolitical boundaries and less emphasis on architecture.
 In the tenth century, within the Chola empire emerged features such as the multifaceted columns with projecting square capitals.
 This, states George Michell, signaled the start of the new Chola style.
 (Note: Douglas Barrett in his 1975 publication on Chola architecture states that a new style emerged between 866 and 940 CE starting with Vijayalaya, the first Chola ruler.
 According to Barrett, the Chola style did not develop out of the Pallava tradition.
 According to Gary J. Schwindler, Barrett's work supplies opinions that are "opportunities for endless conjecture and debate".)
 This South Indian style is most fully realized both in scale and detail in the Brihadeshwara temple built between 1003 and 1010 by the Chola king Rajaraja I.

+Early European depictions of the Brihadisvara Temple, Thanjavur (late 18th–early 19th century).